- Reference Number: HEY-200/2020

 If you are unclear about anything please ask the doctor or nurse looking after you.

-- If you are having a local anaesthetic this will be given in the operating theatre.
-The anaesthetic will numb the area the surgeon will be operating on.
+- Once in the operating theatre you will be given a local anaesthetic.
+This will numb the area the surgeon will be operating on.
 You may feel a stinging sensation when the local anaesthetic is put in.
 During the operation you might feel movement and pressure as the surgeon is working but you should not feel pain.
-If you feel any pain please let the surgeon know and he/she will give you some more local anaesthetic.
+If you feel any pain please let the surgeon know and they will give you some more local anaesthetic.

-- Once the surgeon has joined the artery and vein together he/she will use dissolvable stitches to close the skin to avoid any discomfort of having stitches removed.
+- Once the surgeon has joined the artery and vein together they will use dissolvable stitches to close the skin to avoid any discomfort of having stitches removed.

 What happens afterwards?